United States Indo-Pacific Command

 It is the oldest and largest of the unified combatant commands.
-Its commander, the senior U.S. military officer in the Pacific, is responsible for more than 375,000 service members as well as an area that encompasses more than 100 e6sqmi, or roughly 52 percent of the Earth's surface, stretching from the waters of the West Coast of the United States to the east coast maritime borderline waters of India at the meridian 66° longitude east of Greenwich and from the Arctic to the Antarctic.
-Formerly known as United States Pacific Command (USPACOM), in 2018 the command was renamed to U.S. Indo-Pacific Command in recognition of the increasing connectivity between the Indian and Pacific oceans.
+Its commander, the senior U.S. military officer in the Pacific, is responsible for more than 375,000 service members, as well as an area that encompasses more than 100 e6sqmi, or roughly 52 percent of the Earth's surface.
+This area stretches from the waters of the West Coast of the United States to the west coast maritime borderline waters of India, at the meridian 66° longitude line (east of Greenwich), and from the Arctic to the Antarctic.